 - 13. When the buns are ready to go into the oven, use a lame or a pair of kitchen scissors to cut a shallow cross on the top of each bun.
 Lightly brush the buns with the egg wash, being careful not to deflate them.
 Reserve the remaining egg wash.
 Place the sheets of buns in the oven.
 Pour 1 cup of boiling water into the cast-iron skillet and immediately shut the oven door.
 After 2 minutes, quickly pour another 1/2 cup of boiling water into the skillet, then shut the oven door.

 - 14. After 10 minutes, reduce the oven temperature to 375ºF (190°C) and rotate the pans if necessary to ensure even browning.
 Bake for another 5 to 10 minutes, until the buns have turned a nice golden brown and the surface feels slightly firm but not hard when you press it lightly.
 These rolls should have a thin soft covering, not a hard, crunchy crust.
+Be careful not to overbake the rolls or their oh-so-delicate taste and texture will be lost.
 Transfer the rolls to a rack and let them cool for 10 minutes.

 - Make the frosting